 Albert B. Alkek Library

-Anyone may recommend or request titles to be purchased for the Alkek Library collections.
-Selectors bear the responsibility of accepting or rejecting those requests.
-If the Selector has questions concerning a request, she/he should consult the Collection Development Librarian or the Head Acquisitions Librarian.
+Any Texas State faculty, staff, or student, and library patrons not part of the Texas State community may recommend or request titles to be purchased for the Alkek Library collections.
+Subject Librarians bear the responsibility of accepting or rejecting those requests.
+If the librarian has questions concerning a request, she/he should consult the Collection Development Librarian or the Head Acquisitions Librarian.

-Books, books on CD, audiotape and Ebooks – titles are selected for appropriateness of content, in the most effective and efficient format for dissemination of that content.
-For print material, hard bound books are preferred.
+Titles are selected for appropriateness of content, in the most effective and efficient format for dissemination of that content.
+For print material, hardbound books are preferred.
 Paperbacks are ordered only if the hardbound is not available.
-Textbooks are not routinely purchased, nor consumable (workbooks, lab manuals, etc.) materials.
+Textbooks are not routinely purchased, nor solution manuals or consumable (workbooks, lab manuals, etc.) materials.
 The library will order up to a maximum of four copies of a work.

-Audio/Visual materials – audiovisual materials include, but are not limited to, CD, DVD, streaming video/audio, audiocassette and VHS.
-Alkek Library however, does not purchase material in formats that are not supported by the equipment in the library.
-Public Performance Rights will be requested when available and financially feasible.
+Media include, but are not limited to, CD, DVD, and streaming video/audio.
+Alkek Library does not purchase material in formats that are not supported by the equipment in the library.
+Public Performance Rights is preferred when available and financially feasible.